tylerjcoyne/quest-submissions/Chapter 4/Day 3.md

 **ii.
 Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
 Is this good?**

 No, this is not ideal - especially if we destroy the resource at the end of the code!
-A fix here would be to use a **reference** in-place of actually taking the NFT out of the Collection.
-This way we can still access information about the NFT, without involving any risk of loss.
+A fix here would be to use a **reference** in-place of the resource itself.
+This way we can still access public information about the NFT, without involving any risk of loss.